tinmarino/try/README.md

 # Enumeration

+* Try to be Curious
+  * You will then learn by yourself why it is important

+* Respect and diversity
+* Care

-* Try to trust
+* Try to stimulate Initiative
+  * Fear does not avoid danger

+curisodad, Diversidad

 * Try to code defensively
 * Try to double check

-* Try to understand
+# Not used
+* Initiativa <= intentar ya es iniciativa
-* Try to get free, informal time (together or not)
+* Try to take a rest get free, informal time (together or not)
 * Try to be brave
-  * Fear does not avoid danger
+* Colaboration
+* Excelence
+  * Try to do it your ways
+  * Try to let me do it mine
+  * Try to stimulat initiatives

 We are small things, we trust what we see.
-Trust is pillar of collaboration, fundamental element of operational efficiency.

 # Old todo task for MJ